This post may contain affiliate links. Please read my disclosure policy.

-Been missing sandwiches or bread while on the Autoimmune Paleo protocol (AIP diet)?
+Been missing sandwiches or bread while on the AIP Diet (Autoimmune Paleo Protocol)?
 This easy-to-make flatbread may be the answer to your dreams!

 Life Without Bread?

 There are people in this world that hear they can't have bread again, shrug and go on their merry way.